Chumbi Valley: Strategic significance

+Chinese military aims

+Map of China showing Chumbi Valley as a part of the Tibet Autonomous Region (colored in red); Areas colored in orange are controlled by China but are disputed.

 Indian intelligence officials state that China had been carrying out a steady military build-up in the Chumbi Valley, building many garrisons and converting the valley into a strong military base.
 In 1967, border clashes occurred at Nathu La and Cho La passes, when the Chinese contested the Indian demarcations of the border on the Dongkya range.
 In the ensuing artillery fire, states scholar Taylor Fravel, many Chinese fortifications were destroyed as the Indians controlled the high ground.
 In fact, the Chinese military is believed to be in a weak position in the Chumbi Valley because the Indian and Bhutanese forces control the heights surrounding the valley.

 The desire for heights is thought to bring China to the Doklam plateau at the southern border of the Chumbi Valley.
 Indian security experts mention three strategic benefits to China from a control of the Doklam plateau.
 First, it gives it a commanding view of the Chumbi valley itself.
 Second, it outflanks the Indian defences in Sikkim which are currently oriented northeast towards the Dongkya range.
 Third, it overlooks the strategic Siliguri Corridor to the south.
 A claim to the Mount Gipmochi and the Zompelri ridge would bring the Chinese to the very edge of the Himalayas, from where the slopes descend into the southern foothills of Bhutan and India.
 From here, the Chinese would be able to monitor the Indian troop movements in the plains or launch an attack on the vital Siliguri corridor in the event of a war.
 To New Delhi, this represents a "strategic redline".
 Scholar Caroline Brassard states, "its strategic significance for the Indian military is obvious."

+Chumbi Valley as China's vulnerability

+While the Chumbi Valley is often cited as a "dagger" aimed at the Siliguri Corridor, many defense experts argue that the valley is, in fact, a Chinese military bottleneck or a point of vulnerability due to its geography: The 2017 Doklam standoff, which occurred at the tri-junction point south of the Chumbi Valley, was widely seen as a Chinese attempt to gain command of the Zompelri ridge, which would have provided them with a commanding view of the Chumbi Valley itself, thereby mitigating this inherent vulnerability.